Nick Lees and Bob Sanders Reminisce about Paige Young.

 I can’t recall a single clue that might have suggested such a splendid blithe spirit was capable of such a decision.
 END

 Paige Young is interviewed at a radio station in Arkansas by DJ Jonnie.
 His story of meeting her appears in the Daily Mail December of 2014.
-She is shown autographing her photo in a January 1969 Playboy issue.
-Jonnie never mentioned that chaperone Bob Sanders was along on this stop.
+She is shown autographing her photo in the January 1969 Playboy issue.
+Jonnie never mentioned if chaperone Bob Sanders was along on this stop.

 A woman contacted me by e-mail about 4 years ago and said she was the daughter of the late Bob Sanders.

 She told me that when the Daily Mail article was published, she was relieved that her father was not alive to learn that Paige’s method of suicide was a gunshot to head, not an overdose of drugs.
-She said learning that would have greatly upset him.
+She said learning the true method of suicide would have greatly upset him.

-Bob’s daughter also wrote that she thinks despite what her father wrote in his blog post, there many have been a fling of sorts between Bob and Paige.
+Bob’s daughter also wrote that she thinks despite what her father wrote in his blog post, there many have been a fling of sorts between her father and Paige.

-Because of the Nick Lees story, I don’t think Bob Sanders travelled with Paige to Edmonton, she was likely travelling on her own at this point.
+Because of the Nick Lees story, I don’t think Bob Sanders traveled with Paige to Edmonton, she was likely traveling on her own at this point.

 If you read the chapter on 1969–there are several articles that mention Bob Sanders, not by name but by profession, as Paige’s “handler,” “assistant,” even “flack.”